Richie Laryea

-Richmond Mamah Laryea (/læ'reijæ/ La-RAY-a; Ga: /'lɑːji/ LAH-yee; born January 7, 1995) is a Canadian professional soccer player who plays as a right-back or midfielder for Major League Soccer club Toronto FC, on loan from Premier League club Nottingham Forest, and the Canada national team.
+Richmond Mamah Laryea (/læ'reijæ/ La-RAY-a; Ga: /'lɑːji/ LAH-yee; born January 7, 1995) is a Canadian professional soccer player who plays as a right-back or midfielder for Major League Soccer club Toronto FC and the Canada national team.

 College career

 Prior to his college career, Laryea played for Sigma FC Academy and Dante Alighieri Academy in Toronto.
 Laryea played college soccer at the University of Akron for two seasons, reaching the College Cup semi-finals in 2015.
 Laryea was named to the All-Mid-American Conference Second Team in 2014, and was named to the All-Mid-American Conference First Team in 2015.
-He played for League1 Ontario club Sigma FC in 2015, where he was named a League All-Star.
 Following his sophomore season, Laryea signed a contract with Generation Adidas.

 Club career

+Sigma FC

+Laryea played for League1 Ontario club Sigma FC in 2015, where he was named a League All-Star.

 Orlando City

-Laryea was drafted in the first round (7th overall) of the 2016 MLS SuperDraft by Orlando City.
+Laryea was drafted in the first round (seventh overall) of the 2016 MLS SuperDraft by Orlando City.
 He was loaned to Orlando City B in March 2016.

 After spending the first half of his second season once again on loan to OCB playing as both an attacking and defensive midfielder, Laryea made his MLS debut on June 25, 2017, subbing on for Kaká in a 4–0 defeat to Chicago Fire.
 Laryea got his first MLS assist on September 27, 2017, assisting on Yoshimar Yotún's goal against New England Revolution.
 He made his first career MLS start on the final day of the season away to Philadelphia Union.

 On November 27, 2018, the club announced they had declined his contract option.

 Toronto FC

 On March 21, 2019, Laryea signed for MLS side Toronto FC.
 Laryea scored his first goal for Toronto on May 26, 2019, in a 2–1 home defeat to the San Jose Earthquakes, was also his first MLS goal.
-Laryea scored his first playoff goal, against DC United, and then defeated Atlanta United to win the Eastern Conference (MLS) playoffs.
+Laryea scored his first playoff goal, against DC United, and then defeated Atlanta United FC to win the Eastern Conference (MLS) playoffs.
 Laryea and Toronto FC then lost to Seattle Sounders FC in the 2019 MLS Cup final.
 Laryea would have his option for the 2020 season exercised by Toronto, keeping him with the club for 2020.
 On September 27, 2020, Laryea scored a solo goal and provided two assists in the second half of Toronto's 3–1 win against the league-leading Columbus Crew.
 Laryea was named the MLS Player of the Week as a result of his performance.

 Nottingham Forest

-On January 8, 2022, EFL Championship club Nottingham Forest signed Laryea on a transfer from Toronto FC, signing a three-and-a-half year contract.
-After featuring only sparingly in Forest's matchday squads during his first few months, Laryea made his debut on April 18 against West Bromwich Albion, as a second-half substitute for Djed Spence in an eventual 4-0 victory.
+On January 8, 2022, EFL Championship club Nottingham Forest signed Laryea on a transfer from Toronto FC, signing a three-and-a-half-year contract.
+After featuring only sparingly in Forest's matchday squads during his first few months, Laryea made his debut on April 18 against West Bromwich Albion, as a second-half substitute for Djed Spence in an eventual 4–0 victory.